What Is Photomontage - The Definition and History

 In a collective effort, the Berlin-based Dadaists used actual photographs or photographic reproductions to emphasize the destruction and the horrors of war.
-Using scissors and glue instead of traditional paintbrush and calling themselves “monteurs” (mechanics), the Dadaists appropriated mass media imagery and created sharp, aggressive critique of world events.
+Using scissors and glue instead of a traditional paintbrush and calling themselves “monteurs” (mechanics), the Dadaists appropriated mass media imagery and created a sharp, aggressive critique of world events.
 The vast variety of styles and ways of working helped them depict awakening pictures of reality and drew attention to the eerie consequences of our own doing, while at the same time these attacked the notions and imposed rules of traditional art-making.
-The seminal artwork from this period is Hannah Höch’s 1919-20 Cut with a Kitchen Knife through the Last Weimar Beer-Belly Cultural Epoch of Germany, which culled pictures of prominent figures like Albert Einstein and German artist Käthe Kollwitzo make a fresh statement about modern life and art in the movement.
+The seminal artwork from this period is Hannah Höch’s 1919-20 Cut with a Kitchen Knife through the Last Weimar Beer-Belly Cultural Epoch of Germany, which culled pictures of prominent figures like Albert Einstein and German artist Käthe Kollwitz make a fresh statement about modern life and art in the movement.
 Artworks by John Heartfield, a dedicated anti-Nazi activist, as well as those by Kurt Schwitters, Raoul Hausmann and Johannes Baader, contributed to the creation of a visual language which went on to inspire another important movement of the 20th century.

 A Worldwide Influence

 As a rather established creative tool, photomontage was quickly adopted by the Surrealists, who were attracted to the idea of playing with reality in unusual manner.
-Among them, we have Salvador Dalí and Man Ray as prominent practitioners who enjoyed reflecting the workings of the unconscious mind.
+Among them, we have Salvador Dalí and Man Ray as prominent practitioners of photomontage who enjoyed reflecting the workings of the unconscious mind.
 Around the same time, the Russian Constructivists like El Lissitzky, Alexander Rodchenko and Gustav Klutsis used collage photo for the means of propaganda artwork, which continued in the decades to follow.
 In the besieged Republic of Spain, the language of this form of creativity also flourished, as a response to the Civil War, through the works of graphic artist Josep Renau.
 In Japan, avant-garde painter Harue Koga also produced photomontage-style paintings based on pictures culled from magazines.

-After the Second World War and the beginning of the Cold one, the popularity of this form of art dropped, as the public got tired of this kind of imagery and turned to the exciting wonders of television.
+After the Second World War and the beginning of the Cold one, the popularity of photomontage art dropped, as the public got tired of this kind of imagery and turned to the exciting wonders of television.
 However, its next great revival came with the 1980s and the politics of the anti-nuclear movement in Europe.
-Much of the montage at this time was designed for banners held during demonstrations, whose aim was to engage in a very graphic and aggressive means of communication – as seen in the works of Peter Kennard, who was unhappy with painting’s lack of immediacy and whose editing showed the “unrevealed truth” behind the economic inequality, police brutality and the nuclear arms race.
-Today, these artworks contain everything from text to sound, thanks to the evolution of the digital technologies and software development, especially Adobe Photoshop.
+Much of the montage at this time was designed for banners held during demonstrations, whose aim was to engage in a very graphic and aggressive means of communication – as seen in the works of Peter Kennard, who was unhappy with painting’s lack of immediacy and whose photo montage showed the “unrevealed truth” behind the economic inequality, police brutality and the nuclear arms race.
+Today, these artworks contain everything from text to sound, thanks to the evolution of digital technologies and software development, especially Adobe Photoshop.